augustinebuchi/augustinebuchi/README.md

 -👋 Hi, I’m @augustinebuchi

--👀 I’m interested in robotics (a branch of AI), computer vision, Modeling using Inventor or Solid works, Prosthetics,- -IoT, and full-stack web development using Django and its rest framework and python.
+-👀 I’m interested in NLP projects especially when it comes to ML models; talk about LLMs, robotics (a branch of AI), computer vision, Modeling using Inventor or Solid works, Prosthetics,- -IoT, and full-stack web development using Django and its rest framework and python.

--🌱 I’m currently learning full-stack web development using Django and its rest framework and python., and Convolutional Neural Networks on computer Visions.
+-🌱 I’m currently perfecting my skills in ML model development and engineering, and Convolutional Neural Networks on computer Visions.

 -💞️ I’m looking to collaborate on Projects within the medical field and tech (biotech), computer vision model-related projects, and robotics projects, all the same.